ShamsAli-fathi/Canopus/README.md

 | $P_{0}$      | the reference received power                            |
 | $d_{0}$      | reference distance                                      |
 | $X_{\sigma}$ | Gaussian noise with standard deviation between 4 and 12 |

+The goal of this project is to estimate the parameters
+$\beta$ and $X_{\sigma}$ through data collection and regression.

+## Execution

+### 1.Data Collection

+The signal strength and distance between the phone and the base stations were measured at various points, including line-of-sight and non-line-of-sight locations (such as streets and parks).
+This sampling process was done every second as we moved between different base stations.
+Reference Value Estimation: Using regression on the collected data, we estimate the reference received power
+$P_{0}$​
+and the reference distance
+$d_{0}$.
+In this experiment, we assume a reference distance of 10 meters.
+Path Loss Coefficient and Noise Estimation: By fitting a curve to the signal strength data, we estimate the path loss coefficient

+$$\beta : 1.5035$$

+and the noise standard deviation

+$$\sigma : 13.4487$$